 No.10 St Stephen’s Green Wine and Cocktail Bar

-And as if we hadn’t indulged enough, our last stop of the walking tour was at new cocktail bar No.10 St Stephen’s Green.
+And as if we hadn’t indulged enough during our 24 Hours in Dublin, our last stop of the walking tour was at new cocktail bar No.10 St Stephen’s Green.
 Not only does it share the same number as the prime minister’s front door, it also looks exactly like the prime minister’s front door.
 The bar is super glamorous with chandeleirs and lounge-like sofas and I opted for an Espresso Martini for a little pick me up, which certainly packed a punch!

 After the walking tour I broke away from the group to meet up with another blogging friend of mine Louise O’Reily from Style Me Curvy.
 I met Louise at The Cosmo Blog Awards two years ago and we’ve stayed in touch ever since.Through the joys of Twitter, Louise saw that I was coming to Dublin so we spontaneously arranged to meet up.
 Of course, being the fabulous fashion blogger that she is, Louise took me to Dublin’s answer to Harrods, Brown Thomas.